1 Autosys Introduction

 sendevent -E FORCE_STARTJOB -J <Job name>

-• If you use the sendevent command to send a FORCE_STARTJOB event to a job, CA Workload Automation AE immediately starts the job on the machine that is specified in the job definition, regardless of the current load on the machine or the job_load value that is set for the job.
+event to a job, CA Workload Automation AE immediately starts the job on the machine that is specified in the job definition, regardless of the current load on the machine or thejob_load

-• If you send a FORCE_STARTJOB event to a job in ON_ICE or ON_HOLD status, the job's status does not revert to its previous status when it completes.
+status, the job's status does not revert to its previous status when it completes. - If you send a

-• You can remove or alter the resource requirements of the job so the job is no longer in RESWAIT and can be started.
+is ignored and the job remains in the RESWAIT status. - You can remove or alter the resource requirements of the job so the job is no longer in RESWAIT and can be started.

 sendevent -E KILLJOB -J <job name>